crownstone/website/business/05-indoor-positioning.md

 {% include snippets/slogan-begin %}
-Revolutionize your space with advanced indoor positioning solutions
+Revolutionize your space with our advanced indoor positioning system
 {% include snippets/slogan-end %}